 - Assist physician with neurological testing and evaluations and monitor patient’s neurological activities.

-- Establish priorities for patient care based on the patient’s needs, while remaining level-headed in emergencies, taking appropriate action, and adjusting care plan as required.
+- Establish priorities for patient care based on the patient’s needs, while remaining level-headed in emergencies, taking appropriate action, and adjusting care plans as required.

 - Stay alert to changes in patient’s wellbeing and accurately and thoroughly document progress or adverse reactions to treatments or medications.